The integral identity conjecture in motivic homotopy theory: Introduction

 \subsection{Structure of the manuscript}

-In section {\S 1}, we generalize specialization systems (including various nearby functors) to algebraic spaces (compare to schemes in \cite{ayoub-thesis-1}) and ind-schemes.
-In section {\S 2}, we study diagrams of algebraic spaces with $\gm_m$-actions and the commutation of five operations $((f,\alpha)_{\#},(f,\alpha)^*,(f,\alpha)_*)$ with Braden transformations at the level of diagram of algebraic spaces (in fact, we can do this with $(f_!,f^!)$ but we do not need this so we omit it).
+In section {\S 1}, we remind the reader on various specialization systems that are of our interest in this paper.
+In section {\S 2}, we study diagrams of algebraic spaces with $\gm_m$-actions and the commutation of three operations $((f,\alpha)_{\#},(f,\alpha)^*,(f,\alpha)_*)$ with Braden transformations at the level of diagrams of algebraic spaces (in fact, we can do this with $(f_!,f^!)$ but we do not need this so we omit it).
 We then state the Braden hyperbolic localization theorem for diagrams of algebraic spaces and prove it by making various reductions to the case of schemes.
 In the same section, by taking \'etale realization, we recover results in \'etale setting.
 In section { \S 3}, we would like to show the commutation of Braden transformations with specialization systems.
 In order to do this, we use the commutation of five operations with Braden transformtions in the previous section.
-The commutation applied to deduce the desired functorial motivic integral identity in section {{\S 4}; in the same section, we define quasi-unipotent motives of algebraic spaces and demonstrate that our non-virtual results realize to the virtual ones as in \cite{florian-2024}\cite{bu-2024}.
-In the last section {\S 5}, we deduce the commutation of nearby functors on affine Grassmannians and flag varieties with constant term functors and we also carry some computations motivated from geometric representation theory.
+The commutation is applied to deduce the desired functorial motivic integral identity in section {{\S 4}; in the same section, we define quasi-unipotent motives of algebraic spaces and demonstrate that our non-virtual results realize to the virtual ones as in \cite{florian-2024}\cite{bu-2024}.
+In section {\S 5}, we extend specialization systems to ind-schemes and deduce the commutation of nearby functors on affine Grassmannians and flag varieties with constant term functors.